stitchdata/docs/_getting-started/concepts-system-overview-guide.md

 sections:
   - title: "Basics"
     anchor: "basics"
-    summary: "basic-concepts"
+    summary: "What Stitch does, how to get set up, and how usage is calculated"
     content: |
       {% for subsection in section.subsections %}
       - [{{ subsection.summary }}](#{{ subsection.anchor }})
       {% endfor %}

     subsections:
+      - title: "What is Stitch?"
+        anchor: "what-is-stitch"
+        summary: "What does Stitch do?"
+        content: |
+          Stitch a cloud-based, ETL data pipeline.
+ETL is short for extract, transform, load, which is a process that replicates data from multiple data sources and loads it into a central repository, or destination.

+          That being said, keep in mind that Stitch isn't:

+          - **A data analysis service**.
+We have many [analytics partners]({{ site.partners }}){:target="new"} who can help here, however.
+          - **A data visualization or querying tool.** Stitch only replicates data.
+To analyze it, you'll need an additional tool.
+Refer to our list of [analysis tools]({{ site.baseurl | append: "/analysis-tools" }}) for some suggestions.
+          - **A data warehouse**.
+A data warehouse, or destination, is required to use Stitch.
+While we can't create one for you, you can use our [Choosing a destination guide]({{ link.destinations.overviews.choose-destination | prepend: site.baseurl }}) if you need some help picking the right destination for your needs.

       - title: "Get set up"
         anchor: "concepts--getting-set-up"
         summary: "Getting set up with Stitch"
         content: |
-          Stitch a cloud-based, ETL data pipeline.
-ETL is short for extract, transform, load, which is a process that replicates data from multiple data sources and loads it into a central repository, or destination.

           In just a few minutes, you can set up your own data pipeline:

           1. **Sign up for a Stitch account**.
 Don't have an account yet?
 [Sign up here for your free trial]({{ site.sign-in }}){:target="new"}.
           2. **Connect a destination**.
 A destination is a database or warehouse where Stitch will load the replicated data, like Amazon Redshift or Google BigQuery.
           3. **Connect an integration**.
 Integrations are data sources, or where Stitch replicates data from.
 This includes SaaS applications like Google Analytics, databases like MySQL, and more.

-# That being said, keep in mind that Stitch isn't:

-# - **A data analysis service**.
-We have many [analytics partners]({{ site.partners }}){:target="new"} who can help here, however.
-# - **A data visualization or querying tool.** Stitch only replicates data.
-To analyze it, you'll need an additional tool.
-Refer to our list of [analysis tools]({{ site.baseurl | append: "/analysis-tools" }}) for some suggestions.
-# - **A data warehouse**.
-A destination is required to use Stitch.
-While we can't create one for you, you can use our [Choosing a destination guide]({{ link.destinations.overviews.choose-destination | prepend: site.baseurl }}) if you need some help picking the right destination for your needs.
+          For a step-by-step look at setting up Stitch, refer to the [Setting up your Stitch data pipeline guide]({{ link.getting-started-onboarding | prepend: site.baseurl }}).

       - title: "Integrations and destinations"
         anchor: "concepts--integrations-destinations"